-The first group of student fund managers began planning the initial investments during the fall 2016 semester.
-The first purchases were made at the start of 2017 based on the work of the students.
+The first group of student fund managers began planning the initial investments during the Fall 2016 semester.
+The first purchases were made at the start of 2017 based on the research and recommendations of these students.

-Since its initial investments of $125,000 from the university’s endowment, the Student Managed Fund is now valued at more than $140,000.
+Since an initial investment of $125,000 from the university’s endowment, the Student Managed Fund is now valued at more than $140,000.

-The second class of student fund managers took over the investment planning at the start of the fall 2017 semester.
-The students (pictured below L-R) are senior finance majors Neal Fiorino, Apisit Uawongkul, Guillermo Rodriguez, Francisco Diaz and Khurelbaatar Purev.
+The second class of student fund managers took over the investment planning at the start of the Fall 2017 semester.
+The students are senior finance majors Neal Fiorino, Apisit Uawongkul, Guillermo Rodriguez, Francisco Diaz and Khurelbaatar Purev.

 Dr. Moreno: “In my opinion, the first year of our Student Managed Fund has been a complete success, not only because the return earned in the portfolio, but mostly because the experience gained by our students (in that first cohort) is invaluable.
 Students (now all alumni) developed skills of leadership and teamwork that will help them in their careers.

-“One limitation that we face in the Fund is the continuity of leadership in the Manager's team.
-The problem is mainly that the students participating as managers in the Fund are close to graduation.
-For that reason, one of the projects this semester for the new cohort is to look for options to develop a better continuity of the Fund's leadership, such as recruiting students in early stages of their program and keep them engaged in investment learning activities.”
+“One limitation that we face in the fund is the continuity of leadership in the manager's team.
+The problem is mainly that the students participating as managers in the fund are close to graduation.
+For that reason, one of the projects this semester for the new cohort is to look for options to develop a better continuity of the fund's leadership, such as recruiting students in early stages of their program and keeping them engaged in investment learning activities.”

 Dr. Moreno: “My expectations are the same as the first time, which is that student managers learn as much as they can about how to make investment decisions in a real environment.
 This new cohort of student managers is really engaged because they understand the importance of this project for the school, and also for their career development.
 The only thing that is different is that this group is building on a good foundation that the previous group already created.”